RemixVSL/iomemory-vsl/.github/ISSUE_TEMPLATE/bug_report.md

 1. Linux kernel compiled against (uname -a)
 2. The C compiler version used (gcc --version)
 3. distribution, and version
-4. Branch of iomemory-vsl that is being compiled
+4. Tag or Branch of iomemory-vsl that is being compiled
 5. FIO device used, if applicable
    * fio-status
    * lspci -b -nn